amihart/twitch-rpg-bot/README.md

 http://www.twitchapps.com/tmi
 6. The bot should automatically start after this step.

 Any time you want to run the bot, just double-click "run.bat" again.
+You will not have to reinput any information and it will automatically update itself when need-be.